 The team paid particular attention to the activity of neurons in two regions involved in behavioral control and in response to adverse events.
-The finding was that the development of compulsive drinking was related to the neural communication patterns between two brain regions and was a biomarker for predicting future compulsive consumption.
+The finding is that the development of compulsive consumption correlated with neural communication patterns between two brain regions and was a biomarker for predicting future compulsive consumption.

 Optogenetics comes into play: a future possibility of a cure for alcoholism

-In a fascinating next step, the researchers they used light to control the activity of the neural path.
+In a fascinating next step, the researchers they used light to control neural pathway activity.
 In a potential breakthrough discovery that could lead to a cure for alcoholism, they found they were able to increase or reduce compulsive alcohol consumption by turning the brain circuit on or off.